SAPULPA, Okla. — Over the last century, a Sapulpa family passed down a building that is a beacon of history, sitting right on the Mother Road.

 She and her business partner Amie Taber opened Magpie and Mulberry Market, a vintage shop with an extensive collection of items.

 They're also working on a community space in the upstairs building.
-Cornelius' brother led the renovations while keeping many of the historical pieces inside.
+Cornelius' brother led the renovations while keeping many historical pieces inside.

 The upstairs office is like a time capsule.
 It has toys, books, and even words of wisdom scratched on the wall.

-The building started as a bank with it being built sometime around 1904.
-But it wasn't until a fire in a nearby building forced Cornelius' great-grandfather to move into the corner brick building.
+The building started as a bank, built sometime around 1904, then a fire in a nearby building forced Cornelius' great-grandfather to move into the corner brick building.

 Cornelius said she has a lot of memories from her childhood, such as taking naps in the old bank safe.

-When 2 News was filming, three of her five kids came in.
-That's when the conversations about the future of the building started.
+While 2 News was there, three of her five kids came in.
+That's when the conversations about the building's future started.

 Her 16-year-old son understood the gift that holds his family's history.